xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to add a person
-4. Connexion requests for person details
-5. User specifies person details
-6. Connexion adds the person
+4. Connexion adds the person

     Use case ends.

 **Extensions**

-* 5a.
+* 3a.
 Connexion detects an error in the entered details

-    * 5a1.
+    * 3a1.
 Connexion shows an error message.

-      Use case resumes at step 4.
+      Use case resumes at step 2.

 **Use case: Find a person**